 Councilman Gregorie served 32 years with the U.S. Department of Housing and Urban Development (HUD), culminating with 8 years as CEO of the HUD Columbia Field Office for South Carolina.
 As CEO of the HUD Columbia Field Office for South Carolina, Councilman Gregorie directed billions of dollars of critical resources to communities across the State.
 During his tenure, HUD’s funding in South Carolina grew from $660 million annually to over $1.4 billion, with assets in excess of $2 billion.
 During this time, the City of Charleston received $12 million in tax credits, and MUSC received an FHA mortgage for $400 million to construct the Ashley River Tower (The ART Building).

-Councilman Gregorie was elected to office on February 17, 2009, and is now completing his second 4-year term.
-During this time he has accomplished much for the District, including being nominated by Mayor Riley, and unanimously elected by City Council as the 2013 Mayor Pro Tem for the City of Charleston.
+Councilman Gregorie was elected representative of District Six on February 17, 2009.
+During his time in office, Councilman Gregorie has accomplished much for the District, including being nominated by Mayor Riley, and unanimously elected by City Council as the 2013 Mayor Pro Tem for the City of Charleston.

 View or download the map of District Six.